PROJECTS & INITIATIVES

 “Value of Treatment: Bridging the Early Diagnosis and Treatment Gap for Brain Disorders”

-On 27th January 2016, EBC’s Value of Treatment project kicked off with a meeting and the release of the first EBC Discussion Paper “Exploring the potential for a holistic care model for brain disorders to close the treatment gap in Europe: development of a workable care model and case studies analysis” , and a comprehensive research framework has been developed for the case studies analysis.
+EBC’s Value of Treatment project kicked off in January 2016 with a meeting and the release of the first EBC Discussion Paper “Exploring the potential for a holistic care model for brain disorders to close the treatment gap in Europe: development of a workable care model and case studies analysis” , and a comprehensive research framework for the case studies analysis.

 The Value of Treatment research project draws from the EBC Report “The Economic Cost of Brain Disorders in Europe” published in 2005 (Balak and Elmaci 2007) and updated in 2010 (Gustavsson et al. 2011) that provided a solid estimation on the economic costs of brain disorders in Europe.
 The indirect costs of brain disorders make up for 40 percent of the total costs – which EBC estimated at around 800 billion euros per year in Europe.